filipenevola/palmeiras-calendar-sync/README.md

 ## How It Works

 1. The app runs on Quave Cloud and syncs Palmeiras fixtures to your Google Calendar
-2. Fetches upcoming Palmeiras fixtures from API-Football
+2. Fetches upcoming Palmeiras fixtures from Football-Data.org API
 3. Creates/updates events in your Google Calendar
 4. Each event includes:
    - Match title with home/away indicator
-   - Competition name and round
+   - Competition name and matchday
    - Venue information
    - Automatic reminders

+## Why Football-Data.org?

+The app was migrated from API-Football because their free plan restricts access to future seasons.
+Football-Data.org's free tier provides access to scheduled/future fixtures without season restrictions, making it perfect for calendar syncs!

 ### Deployment